You want to do more with your beauty brand? Here are some social media management tips for beauty brands you don’t want to miss.

 Why?
-Because the hair and beauty industry is huge… no wait … gigantic!
+Because the hair and beauty industry is huge!
+No, wait … Gigantic!

 Social media networking and the beauty industry are truly perfect partners.
-The visual nature of the beauty industry when combined with the aspirational nature of social proof makes for a heady combination filled with opportunities for marketers.
+The visual nature of the beauty industry, when combined with the aspirational nature of social proof, makes for a heady combination filled with opportunities for marketers.

 The global cosmetic market alone is expected to reach $675 billion by 2020.
-Categories that fall under the banner “beauty” include skin, hair, oral and cosmetic however, skin care has the highest market share while oral cosmetics is the fastest growing market says Business Wire.
+Categories that fall under the banner “beauty” include skin, hair, oral and cosmetic.
+However, skincare has the highest market share, and oral cosmetics is the fastest growing market, says Business Wire.

 Looking for inspiration?
 These popular beauty brands are rocking the social media world and for a good reason.
 Each brand has tapped into its audience sentiment to give followers exactly what they want.